 USF has printers in many locations around campus.
 For most students, it is easier and cheaper to print on campus printers than to buy a printer and stock toner and paper.

-Most of your time will be spent doing other things, so don't bring more than a couple games or movies.
+Most of your time will be spent doing other things, so don't bring more than a couple games.

 If you need anything repaired, you can submit a request to the Facilities Management Team.

 You may bring these items for use in the kitchen, but not in your room.